topherCantrell/FarmerSays/README.md

 Gary gave me a small 5V friendly motor.
 Just like he did, I mounted the motor in the plastic case.
 I used a rubber band as a belt to turn the spinner with the motor.

+I removed the gear arms and many of the screw towers.
+I moved the orange lever around closer to the string exit.
+This lever lifts the wheel to push the button on the circuit board.
+You can see the plastic nub that pushes the buttons when it lifts.

 ![](https://github.com/topherCantrell/FarmerSays/blob/master/art/motor.png)

-I used a Raspberry Pi Zero in my implementation.
+I used a Raspberry Pi Zero as the brain in my implementation.
 I used the motor hat from Adafruit to drive the motor:

 Motor Hat
 https://www.adafruit.com/product/2348